gridiron-zone/huddle/docs/docs/04-validators/07-validator-faq.md

 Validators play a special role in the governance system.
 Being the pillars of the system, they are required to vote on every proposal.
 It is especially important since delegators who do not vote will inherit the vote of their validator.

 ### What does staking imply?
-Staking Desmos tokens can be thought of as a safety deposit on validation activities.
+Staking Huddle tokens can be thought of as a safety deposit on validation activities.
 When a validator or a delegator wants to retrieve part or all of their deposit, they send an `unbonding` transaction.
-Then, Desmos tokens undergo a **3 weeks unbonding period** during which they are liable to being slashed for potential misbehaviour committed by the validator before the unbonding process started.
+Then, Huddle tokens undergo a **3 weeks unbonding period** during which they are liable to being slashed for potential misbehaviour committed by the validator before the unbonding process started.

 Validators, and by association delegators, receive block rewards, fees, and have the right to participate in governance.
 If a validator misbehaves, a certain portion of their total stake is slashed.
-This means that every delegator that bonded Desmos tokens to this validator gets penalized in proportion to their bonded stake.
+This means that every delegator that bonded Huddle tokens to this validator gets penalized in proportion to their bonded stake.
 Delegators are therefore incentivized to delegate to validators that they anticipate will function safely.

-### Can a validator run away with their delegators' Desmos tokens?
+### Can a validator run away with their delegators' Huddle tokens?
 By delegating to a validator, a user delegates voting power.
 The more voting power a validator have, the more weight they have in the consensus and governance processes.
-This does not mean that the validator has custody of their delegators' Desmos tokens. **By no means can a validator run away with its delegator's funds**.
+This does not mean that the validator has custody of their delegators' Huddle tokens. **By no means can a validator run away with its delegator's funds**.

 Even though delegated funds cannot be stolen by their validators, delegators are still liable if their validators misbehave.

 ### How often will a validator be chosen to propose the next block?
-Does it go up with the quantity of bonded Desmos tokens?
+Does it go up with the quantity of bonded Huddle tokens?
 The validator that is selected to propose the next block is called proposer.
-Each proposer is selected deterministically, and the frequency of being chosen is proportional to the voting power (i.e. amount of bonded Desmos tokens) of the validator.
-For example, if the total bonded stake across all validators is 100 Desmos tokens and a validator's total stake is 10 Desmos tokens, then this validator will proposer ~10% of the blocks.
+Each proposer is selected deterministically, and the frequency of being chosen is proportional to the voting power (i.e. amount of bonded Huddle tokens) of the validator.
+For example, if the total bonded stake across all validators is 100 Huddle tokens and a validator's total stake is 10 Huddle tokens, then this validator will proposer ~10% of the blocks.

 ### Will validators of the Cosmos Hub ever be required to validate other zones in the Cosmos ecosystem?
 Yes, they will.
 If governance decides so, validators of the Cosmos hub may be required to validate additional zones in the Cosmos ecosystem.